adamwasiak/blacksmith-art/README.md

 The focus was on keeping the wesbite more visual with limited text content limited to key information about the artist.

 ### First time visitor goals
-- Get to know the artist
+- Get to know the artist.
--	Have an opportunity to review some of work completed by the artists
+-	Have an opportunity to review some of work completed by the artists.
--	Visit social media platforms for further engagement, including commercial one
+-	Visit social media platforms for further engagement, including commercial one.
--	Opportunity to engage with the artist for specific order through the Contact Me form
+-	Opportunity to engage with the artist for specific order through the Contact Me form.

 ### Returning visitor goals
 -	Opportunity to check for updated work gallery